The Church of Clarendon

 In January 1952 the church voted to sponsor Bailey’s Cross Roads Mission, which developed into Glen Carlyn Baptist Church.

-In 1953, a lot was leased in Lynchburg , VA, at Eagle Eyrie, our Virginia Baptist Assembly (our lodge was built in 1957).
+In 1953, a lot was leased in Lynchburg , VA, at Eagle Eyrie, a Virginia Baptist Assembly Conference Center.
+Our lodge at Eagle Eyrie was built in 1957.

 The Church sponsored a mission at Vienna, VA., which was constituted in 1957 under the name of Vienna Baptist Church.